joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 -->

+# Version 3
+* I wrote a diagnosing program for the sensor that gave me information on things like 'If I clock this as high as possible, how many times does the sensor read the same segment when I pedal as fast as I can" (16 - which means that I could certainly have a lot more segments), and "how should I change the threshold on the sensor to make sure there aren't false readings". (don't bother).
+* I also fine-tuned things like the gear ratio.
+* Most importantly I switched the Arduino Uno for a Leonardo.
+The Leonardo can emulate a keyboard and so it was suddenly super easy to use this as a game controller.
+But all of that belongs on a different post.
+* I put the code under version control.

 # Next version

-The next version needs some serious rewriting of the code.
-Not only does it need to be properly under version control under Github but it needs all manner of tests and diagnostics.
-This includes:
-    * Making a histogram of light levels - I don't believe we are getting false readings at the moment but it would be nice to have just in case it's relevant
-    * Experiment with how often to update the display and how often to read the sensor: that will give me information I need about if it is worth adding a second sensor to improve accuracy.
     * Gentle improvements to the display - right now the numbers aren't even left padded and it would be good to cycle though various metrics.
+    * A custom housing that mounts to the bike itself.

+...but the return on investment is relatively low compared to working more on the gaming setup.

 # Version after that.

-Adding a simple speaker that makes a noise if you aren't peddling fast enough (I am regretting only having four wires in the Ethernet cable, because I could have mounted it in the display)
+* Adding a simple speaker that makes a noise if you aren't peddling fast enough (I am regretting only having four wires in the Ethernet cable, because I could have mounted it in the display)
+* Increasing the number of segments on the flywheel - I currently get about 3 reading as a segment when pedaling quickly and that means there is some wriggle room.

 ⁰ I've actually got a set of suitable magnets so I might do a test another day.
 ¹ I am ridiculously proud of this and  I also know it looks very much of a bodge.

 ³ This is the result for the first design, I'm reasonably sure I can get it down to 0.03 seconds with some changes to the code, but it needs some testing.